Watford. Mary Bailey Smith

 Mary Bailey Smith spent most of her 77 year life in Watford.
 Following an illness lasting some years, she died in 1894, the last of her family and the last person to be buried in the Parish churchyard.

 Her almshouses, built in 1884, were dedicated to her parents and to her sister, who was married but died childless.
-She had provided £1500 for them to be built near her house, Lammas Lodge.
-This sum was increased by £2500 in her will to provide for repairs, and an allowance for the residents.
+Three old cottages owned by Duke of Bedford were demolished so the almshouses could be built on the corner of Farthing Lane, near her house, Lammas Lodge.
+Mary provided £1500.
+This sum was increased by £2500 in her will to provide for repairs and an allowance for the residents.

 It was reported that her Christian character and deeds were well known, and that she acted up to the true principles of Christian charity.
 Mary was active in Sunday school provision and had also provided the land and most of the cost of building St James mission church in 1893.

-She assigned the three cottages or almshouses, recently erected by her at the corner of Farthing Lane, and land adjoining, in trust to the vicar and churchwardens of St Mary’s church.
+She assigned the three cottages or almshouses and land adjoining, in trust to the vicar and churchwardens of St Mary’s church.
 They were to be occupied by widows or spinsters, members of the Church of England.
-They had to be more than sixty years of age, and been inhabitants of Watford Town Hamlet for ten years previous to their admission.
+They had to be more than sixty years of age, and have been inhabitants of Watford Town Hamlet for ten years previous to their admission.
 They would receive 5s a week.

 The charity continues, but the accommodation has been managed since 2011 by Paradigm Homes Charitable Housing Association Ltd, who are listed as the trustees.
 This organisation is part of Paradigm Housing Group Ltd, a large housing association covering much of South East England.